Today in European history: the Mongols sack Kyiv (1240)

 In the early 13th century, the federation began to suffer heavily from external developments.
 In 1204, the Fourth Crusade sacked Constantinople and drove the Byzantines into exile, which deprived Kyiv of its biggest trade partner and “older sister” (the Rus’ had been converted to Orthodox Christianity by emissaries from Constantinople, and considered themselves heirs to Romano-Byzantine culture and society).
 The federation’s second-biggest trade partner, the Abbasid Caliphate, was also in steep decline, with the territory that was actually under the caliph’s control having shrunk to Iraq and...well, not much else, and with the Mongols beginning to threaten the easternmost parts of the Islamic world.
 And starting in the 1220s, the Teutonic Knights, another of those Crusades-era religious-military orders like the Knights Templar and the Knights Hospitaller, began to undertake the so-called “Prussian Crusade” against the still-pagan peoples of the Baltic region, which put them right on the northwestern border of the Rus’ domain.

-So describing the siege of Kyiv as the “end” of the Rus’ federation is kind of a cop out, akin to calling Odoacer’s conquest of Rome in 476 as the “end” of the western Roman Empire.
+So describing the siege of Kyiv as the “end” of the Rus’ federation is kind of a cop out, akin to calling Odoacer’s conquest of Rome in 476 the “end” of the western Roman Empire.
 It’s not not true, and it is a sort of dramatic punctuation mark around which to build a basic understanding of events.
-But just as Rome hadn't been “Rome” for quite some time before 476, so Kyiv had stopped being “Kyiv” well before the Mongols showed up.
-Of course, it really stopped being Kyiv after they left.
+But just as the western empire’s collapse can’t be boiled down to one solitary sacking, so too with the fall of the Rus’ federation.

 The siege of Kyiv was the culmination of the Mongols’ second invasion of the Eurasian steppe.
 In the early 1220s, Mongol generals Jebe and Subutai undertook one of the most remarkable raids in military history, taking their 20,000-man army into Iran, north through the Caucasus, and back to Mongolia via the northern steppes.
 Over three years they led their force on a 5500 mile trek around the Caspian Sea, winning victory upon victory in the process.
 This army fought a Rus’ force of probably around 30,000 (though some estimates go as high as 80,000) at the Battle of the Kalka River in 1223 and almost completely annihilated it.
 But Jebe and Subutai weren’t there for conquest (and would have had no way to hold on to territory at that time anyway), so they just kept moving until they had returned home.